 Most of our engineers publish monthly “status update” articles on their websites, which go into detail on what they’re working on at the moment.
 Check these out if you want to know more about an individual’s experience or style.

 Drew is the founder and CEO of Sourcehut, and its principal engineer.
-He is also the maintainer and original author of the wlroots and sway projects, a frequent contributor to Alpine Linux, and expert in C, Go, and web technologies.
+He is also the original author of the wlroots and sway projects, a frequent contributor to Alpine Linux, and an expert in C, Go, and web technologies.
 Drew also has extensive writing experience, including tech & end-user docs, and is an expert software architect.

 - Systems programming, web development, operations, planning